 Under the Hong Kong tax laws, subsidiaries in Hong Kong are subject to the Hong Kong profits tax rate at 16.5% and they are exempted from income tax on their foreign-derived income and there are no withholding taxes in Hong Kong on remittance of dividends.
-A two-tiered profits tax rates regime was introduced in 2018 where the first HK\$2 million of assessable profits earned by a company will be taxed at half of the current tax rate (8.25%) whilst the remaining profits will continue to be taxed at 16.5%.
+A two-tiered profits tax rates regime was introduced in 2018 where the first HK\$2 million of assessable profits earned by a company will be taxed at half of the current tax rate (8.25)% whilst the remaining profits will continue to be taxed at 16.5%.
 There is an anti-fragmentation measure where each group will have to nominate only one company in the group to benefit from the progressive rates.
-The Company did not make any provisions for Hong Kong profit tax as there were no assessable profits derived from or earned in Hong Kong for any of the periods presented.
+The Company did not make any provisions for Hong Kong profit tax as there were no assessable profits derived from or earned in Hong Kong for the years ended December 31, 2019 and 2020.